MicrosoftDocs/learn/learn-pr/azure/tour-azure-portal/includes/3-navigate-the-portal.md

 #### Help and support options

-This opens the main help and support area for the Azure portal and includes documentation options for a variety of common questions.
-One of the hidden areas here is the **New support request** link which is on this page.
-This is how you can open a support ticket with the Azure team.
+This button opens the main help and support area for the Azure portal and includes documentation options for a variety of common questions.
+One of the hidden areas here is the **New support request** link, which is on this page.
+This link is how you can open a support ticket with the Azure team.

 > [!NOTE]
 > All Azure customers can access billing, quota, and subscription-management support. *The availability of support for other issues depends on the support plan you have*.